Russia holds tank drills near Ukraine, sounds downbeat on talks | Law-Order

 He added: "No matter how many times Russian diplomats go around in circles, the starting line for discussing security guarantees in the Euro-Atlantic space should begin with Russia's de-escalation of the security situation near the Ukrainian border and Russia's withdrawal from Donbass and Crimea."
 Moscow seized the Crimea peninsula from Ukraine in 2014, and Russian-backed separatists have been fighting Ukrainian troops in the easterly Donbass region since then in a war that has killed some 15,000 people.

 Ukraine was under Moscow's rule for centuries, including as part of the Soviet Union, and President Vladimir Putin has said the prospect of NATO admitting it as a member, or stationing weapons there that could strike Russia, is a "red line".
 U.S. President Joe Biden warned Putin in two conversations last month that any new Russian aggression would trigger severe economic costs in the form of unprecedented sanctions.
 Putin responded that such moves would be a colossal mistake and lead to a complete rupture in relations.
-(Additional reporting by Gabrielle Tétrault-Farber in Moscow and Pavel Polityuk in Kyiv; Writing by Mark Trevelyan; Editing by Gareth Jones)
+(Additional reporting by Gabrielle Tétrault-Farber in Moscow, Pavel Polityuk in Kyiv and Daphne Psaledakis in Washington; Writing by Mark Trevelyan; Editing by Gareth Jones and Howard Goller)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)